opennetadmin/cisco_ucs_stats/README.md

   * Download the archive and place it in your $ONABASE/www/local/plugins directory, the directory must be named `cisco_ucs_stats`
   * Make the plugin directory owned by your webserver user I.E.: `chown -R www-data /opt/ona/www/local/plugins/cisco_ucs_stats`
-  * From within the GUI, click _Plugins->Manage Plugins_ while logged in as an admin user
-  * Click the install icon for the plugin which should be listed by the plugin name
-  * Follow any instructions it prompts you with.
-  * `cp cisco_ucs_stats.conf.example cisco_ucs_stats.conf`
+  * `cp /opt/ona/www/local/plugins/cisco_ucs_stats/ucs_servers.inc.php.example /opt/ona/www/local/plugins/cisco_ucs_stats/ucs_servers.inc.php`
-  * Modify the .conf file and place the DNS name, user and password of each Fabric Interconnect.
-Ideally this is a read only user.
+  * Modify the `ucs_servers.inc.php` file and place the DNS name, user and password of each Fabric Interconnect.
+Ideally this user is a read only user.

 ## Usage